MisterY/cashier-ledger-server-go/README.md

 The app is developed in Go(lang) v1.19.

+To debug, simply Run & Debug from vscode.
+Or create a new configuration to attach to process "fresh".

 ## Hot Reload

 To use hot reload during development, simply install Fresh package